 For the first time since April 7, 2014, when the final horn sounded the Kentucky Wildcats were not celebrating a victory.

-For the first time all season, it was Kentucky that faltered down the stretch as the opponent surged, and for the first time all season Kentucky (38-1) was on the losing side of a game, falling to Wisconsin 71-64.
+For the first time all season, it was Kentucky that faltered down the stretch as the opponent surged, and for the first time all season Kentucky (38-1) was on the losing side of a game, falling to 71-64.

-“Could not be more proud of this group of young people,” UK head coach John Calipari said.
+“Could not be more proud of this group of young people,” head coach said.
 “What they did all year, just took us all on a ride, our staff, our school, our state.
 Took us on a ride.
 We all wanted to win those last two.
 These kids wanted to win it in the worst way.”

 It was a season to remember, but more specifically, it was a team to remember.
 Nine McDonald's All-Americans bought in, put the team and their teammates before themselves, sacrificed, gave back and showed what hard work and a selfless attitude can accomplish.